Skip to content

 AICO follows strict guidelines for code quality, modularity, privacy, and extensibility.
 See guidelines.md for details.

-Highlights: - Simplicity and readability first - Modular, message-driven architecture - Privacy & security by design - Local-first, file-based databases - Extensible via plugins and clear interfaces
+Highlights: - Simplicity and readability first - Modular, message-driven architecture - Privacy & security by design - Stateless services: correctness-critical state lives in Postgres and/or NATS/JetStream - Extensible via plugins and clear interfaces

 Setting Up Your Environment